-Yes No Unsure Have you reviewed the use and location of all waste receptacles in and around your cinema or theatre, taking into consideration their size, proximity to glazing and building support structures?
+Yes No Unsure Have you reviewed the use and location of all waste receptacles in and around your aerodrome and within buildings, taking into consideration their size, proximity to glazing and building support structures?
 Do you keep external areas, entrances, exits, stairs, reception areas and toilets clean and tidy?
 Do you keep furniture to a minimum to provide little opportunity to hide devices, including under chairs and sofas?
-Are unused offices, rooms and function suites locked?
+Are unused offices, rooms and workshops locked?
 Do you use seals/locks to secure maintenance hatches, compacters and industrial waste bins when not required for immediate use?
-Do you screen all your mail and can you isolate your mail processing area?
+Do you screen all your cargo and mail and can you isolate your cargo and mail processing area?
 Are your reception staff and deputies trained and competent in managing telephoned bomb threats?
-Have you considered marking your first aid fire fighting equipment as cinema or theatre property and checked it has not been replaced?

-Access Control to Cinemas and Theatres
+Access Control to Aerodromes and General Aviation Sites

-Yes No Unsure Do you prevent all vehicles from entering goods or service areas directly below, above or next to pedestrian areas where there will be large numbers of people, until they are authorised by your security?
-Do you have in place physical barriers to keep all but authorised vehicles at a safe distance and to mitigate against a hostile vehicle attack?
-Is there clear demarcation identifying the public and private areas of your cinema or theatre?
-Do your staff, including contractors, cleaners and other employees wear ID badges at all times when on the premises?
-Do you adopt a 'challenge culture' to anybody not wearing a pass in your private areas?
-Do you insist that details of contract vehicles and the identity of the driver and any passengers requiring permission to park and work in your cinema or theatre are authorised in advance?
+Yes No Unsure Do you prevent all vehicles from entering the site until they are authorised by your security?
+Do you have in place robust physical barriers to keep all but authorised vehicles at a safe distance and to mitigate against a hostile vehicle attack?
+Is there clear demarcation identifying the public and private areas of your aerodrome?
+Do your staff, including contractors, cleaners and other employees wear ID badges at all times when on site?
+Do you adopt a 'challenge culture' to anybody not wearing a pass airside or within restricted areas?
+Do you insist that details of contract vehicles and the identity of the driver and any passengers requiring permission to park and work within the aerodrome are authorised in advance?
 Do you require driver and vehicle details of waste collection services in advance?
-Do all business visitors to your management and administration areas have to report to a reception area before entry and are they required to sign in and issued with a visitors pass?
+Do all business visitors to your aerodrome management and administration areas, have to report to a reception area before entry and are they required to sign in and issued with a visitors pass?
 Are business visitors' badges designed to look different from staff badges?
-Are all business visitors' badges collected from visitors when they leave the cinema or theatre?
-Does a member of staff accompany business visitors at all times while in the private areas or your premises?
+Are all business visitors' badges collected from visitors when they leave the site?
+Does a member of staff accompany business visitors at all times while in the private sections of the aerodrome?